 We consider our copyrights, trademarks, trade names, Internet domain names, patents and other intellectual property rights invaluable to our ability to continue to develop and enhance our brand recognition.
-Unauthorized use of our intellectual property rights may damage our reputation and brands.
+Unauthorized use of our intellectual property rights may damage our brand reputation.
 Our RYB brand and logo is a registered trademark in China.
 Our proprietary curricula and course materials are protected by copyrights.
 However, preventing infringement on or misuse of intellectual property rights could be difficult, costly and time-consuming, particularly in China.
 The measures we take to protect our intellectual property rights may not be adequate to prevent unauthorized uses.
 Furthermore, application of laws governing intellectual property rights in China is uncertain and evolving, and could involve substantial risks to us.
 There have been several incidents in the past where third parties used our brand RYB without our authorization, and on certain occasions we have resorted to litigation to protect our intellectual property rights.
-In addition, we are still in the process of applying for the registration in China of the trademarks for our Hong Shan Enable Alliance brand in various categories.
-We cannot assure you that the relevant governmental authorities will grant us the approval to register such trademarks.
+We cannot assure you that the relevant governmental authorities will grant us the approval to register our trademarks.
 As a result, we may be unable to prevent third parties from utilizing this brand name, which may have an adverse impact on our brand image.
 If we are unable to adequately protect our intellectual property rights in the future, we may lose these rights, our brand name may be harmed, and our business may suffer materially.
-Furthermore, our management's attention may be diverted by violations of our intellectual property rights, and we may have to enter into costly litigation to protect our proprietary rights against any infringement or violation.
+Furthermore, our management's attention may be diverted by those violations of our intellectual property rights, and we may have to enter into costly litigation to protect our proprietary rights against any infringement or violation.